Flipping money, or spending money on some sort of asset and then reselling it for profit, is one of the oldest side hustles in the books.

 Once you buy shares, you can generate income through rental income and potential property appreciation.
 There are also lots of crowdfunding platforms out there you can use to flip your money.

-For example, with Fundrise, you can invest in income-generating real estate starting with just $10.
+For example, with Arrived, you can invest in income-generating real estate rentals starting with just $100.

 Sometimes, figuring out how to flip money is as simple as doing some Spring cleaning and then selling stuff you don’t need anymore.